muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Enrollment_Activity.rst

 their colleagues, friends, and family about it.
 This strategy also gives teams the opportunity to watch for changes in enrollment, temporary "spikes", after particular events, such as marketing campaigns for the course or for edX in general.

-Such events can be expected or unexpected: teams for all edX courses saw enrollments jump in July 2013 in the week after edX CEO Anant Agarwal was interviewed on a nationally broadcast talk show.
+Such events can be expected or unexpected: teams for all edX courses saw enrollments jump in the summer of 2013, after edX CEO Anant Agarwal was interviewed on the July 24 edition of *The Colbert Report*, a satirical late- night comedy show hosted by Stephen Colbert.

 .. what is the actionable insight for this story?
 It's so great, I'd like to use it, but is there a way to make it showcase a decision or change?
+Maybe use it to lead in to "the students you have aren't necessarily reflective of the students you *could* have"? (courtesy of John Hess)

 ===========================
 Latecomers Welcome